bvanderhaar/sequence-alignment/README.md

-# sequence-alignment
-An implementation of the Smith Waterman algorithm in C++, with C++11 threads.

 ## Abstract
-A single-threaded and multi-threaded version of the program was tested and compared.
-Results indicate limited speedup on modern hardware using threads.
+A single-threaded and multi-threaded version of a C++ implementation of the Smith-Waterman algorithm was tested and compared.
+Results indicate limited speedup on modern hardware using threads using a single sample file.

 ## High Level Design
 The single threaded version goes row-by-row through the matrix and calculates the score.